ehindasche/Amazon-Review-Sentiment-Analysis/README.md

 ## Roll No and Name

-Roll No: `ME21B062`, Name: Yash Gawande
+Roll No: `ME21B057`, Name: Eshan Kulkarni

 ## Dataset